jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 3UR
 Legendary Creature - Nevron
+Freezes — {2}{U}, {T}: Tap target creature and put a stun counter on it.
+Lands a series of punches — {1}{R}: Gargant gains double strike until end of turn.
 Whenever Gargant is dealt damage from a red source, remove all counters from it and put a fire counter on it.
 Whenever Gargant is dealt damage from a blue source, remove all counters from it and put an ice counter on it.
-Gargant has protection from red as long as it has a fire counter on it.
-Gargant has protection from blue as long as it has an ice counter on it.
+Gargant has protection from red as long as it has a fire counter on it and protection from blue as long as it has an ice counter on it.

-5/5
+2/6
 ```

 [card implementation](../custom/cards/g/gargant.txt)